|Contact Campus||Newnham Campus|

 |Telephone||+61 3 6324 3619|

 My research interests are in the area of microbiology, in particular antibiotic resistance mechanisms in Haemophilus influenzae, a common aetiological agent in respiratory tract infections.
 I am currently undertaking my PhD under the supervision of Dr. Stephen Tristram and Dr. Murray Adams, and have many Australian and International collaborators.
-Most recently, presenting at the 22nd Annual European Congress of Clinical Microbiology and Infectious Diseases in London UK, and working in Lisbon Portugal with Dr. Paula Lavado from the National Health Institute of Infectious Diseases, Doutor Ricardo Jorge analysing the genetic relatedness of Haemophilus influenzae strains isolated from pediatric patients in Perth, Australia.
+Most recently, presenting at the 22nd Annual European Congress of Clinical Microbiology and Infectious Diseases in London UK, and working in Lisbon Portugal with Dr. Paula Lavado from the National Health Institute of Infectious Diseases, Doutor Ricardo Jorge analysing the genetic relatedness of Haemophilus influenzae strains isolated from paediatric patients in Perth, Australia.

 Dr. Stephen Tristram